 The compliance requirements in this guide apply to health care providers contracted with our Medicare network.
-This includes physicians, hospitals and other provider types.
+This includes physicians, hospitals and other provider types, like dentists.

 Here are three reasons why:

-- 1. According to MA regulations and CMS rules, providers who are contracted with us to provide health care services are first tier entities - 2.
+- 1. CMS requires that Aetna® FDRs fulfill Medicare Compliance Program requirements.
+If you are contracted to provide health care and/or administrative services for any of our Medicare plans, you are an FDR. - 2.
 Chapter 21 § 40 of the CMS Medicare Managed Care Manual lists health care services as an example of the types of functions a third party can perform.
 These functions are in relation to an MA organization's contract with CMS.
 This gives third parties first tier entity status.
 This means CMS compliance requirements apply to providers that provide health care services. - 3.
 The flowchart in the same chapter and paragraph shows that entities providing health services and hospital groups are first tier entities.
 But if we contract with a hospital group and don't have a direct contract with the group's hospitals and providers, the hospitals and providers are downstream entities.